shoui520/CF-SV7-Linux/README.md

 In SDDM, ensure the **X11** session of Plasma is selected in the top-left, not Wayland.

 Login.
+### Set display scaling

+The display scaling is set incorrectly.
+Right click the desktop and click Display Settings.
+Change the display scaling to 125%, or whatever you are comfortable with.

 ### Japanese IME installation (continuation)